 In addition, the Company has paid, during the same period, a total of \$908,840,982 in wages and salaries.
-The payroll now is approximately \$5.000,000 a month.
+The payroll now is approximately \$5,000,000 a month.

 Cash dividends have been paid every year except four (1946 through 1949) when the Company was a subsidiary of International Detrola Corporation (later Newport Steel Corporation).
 It has earned a profit every year except in 1961, when tooling and pre-production costs on a new transport program exceeded estimates and caused a loss of \$2,604,375.

-Despite the loss, however, the Company continued dividends of 25 cents a share per quarter, and the following year net earnings bounced back to \$5,350,678, highest in corporate history.
+Despite the loss, however, the Company continued dividends of 25 cents a share per guarter, and the following year net earnings bounced back to \$5,350,678, highest in corporate history.

-FRED H. ROHR Chairman of the Board and Chief Executive Officer

 B. F. RAYNES President and General Manager I. M. LADDON Director

 B. P. LESTER Director

 GUY M. HARRINGTON Treasurer

 The Board of Directors JUDGEMENT AT THE TOP

 FRED H. ROHR

-CHAIRMAN OF THE BOARD AND CHIEF EXECUTIVE OFFICER, found-ed the Company in August, 1940, after 15 years in executive positions with Boeing, in Seattle, Solar, and Ryan com-panies in San Diego.
-Born in Hoboken, N. J., he moved with his parents to San Francisco, where he attended school.
-After serving in the Navy in World War I, he joined his father in the sheet metal business at Fresno, and later formed his own sheet metal works in San Diego.
-He is a Director of the Security-First National Bank of Los Angeles, belongs to numerous technical organizations, and is active in civic and cultural activities in San Diego.
-He and his wife, Shirley, live at 555 San Fernando St. They have a son, Frederick Jr., a Vice President of the Company, and a daughter, Mrs. Keith Hollenbeck.
-His hobbies are golf and deep sea fishing.

-I. M. LADDON

-d 6 yal rt d l, n

-n a

-e 5

-e d

-DIRECTOR, joined Consolidated Air-craft (now Convair) in 1927, after 10 years as chief of Design Branch, Mc-Cook Field.
-Designed famous PBY Catalina, the B-24, and other Consoli-Catalina, the B-24, and other Consoli-dated airplanes.
-Became vice president and director of Convair in 1935, and from 1941 to 1948 was executive vice president.
-He is a graduate of McGill University, Montreal, in 1915, received a Doctor's degree in 1957.
-He also is a director of General Dynamics, Servel, Einer National Park of Sen Direc Lene First National Bank of San Diego, Lang-ley Corporation.
-He has two sons and a daughter, and lives in San Diego.

-B. P. LESTER

-DIRECTOR, senior partner of Lester, Ryons & Co., investment bankers, first Ryons & Co., investment bankers, first became a director of Rohr Corporation in 1942, and in 1944 was elected Vice President and Chief Financial Officer.
-He resigned in 1945 when Rohr became a subsidiary of International Detrola Corporation (later Newport Steel), but again became a director in 1950, after Rohr again became an independent cor-Rohr again became an independent corporation.
-He is a member of the New York Stock Exchange, and the Pacific Coast Exchange.
-He has two sons, and lives with his wife in Pasadena, Calif.
-He is a director of several corporations.

 B. F. RAYNES

-D. F. KATNES PRESIDENT AND GENERAL MANAGER, joined the Company in October, 1940, as chief inspector.
-He moved up through positions as tooling superintendent, several management po-sitions with International Detrola during the time Rohr was a subsidiary, and back at Rohr as chief tool engineer, vice president-manufacturing, senior vice president.
+PRESIDENT AND GENERAL MANAGER, joined the Company in October, 1940, as chief inspector.
+He moved up through positions as tooling superintendent, several management positions with International Detrola during the time Rohr was a subsidiary, and back at Rohr as chief tool engineer, vice president-manufacturing, senior vice president.
 In 1961 he was elected to the Board of Directors and in December, 1963, to his present position.
-He has held leading positions in many profes-sional associations, including the Aerospace Industries Association, Society of Automotive Engineers and California Manufacturers Association, as well as Manufacture's Association, as well as in civic, political and social organiza-tions.
+He has held leading positions in many profes-sional associations, including the Aerospace Industries Association, Society of Automotive Engineers and California Manufacturers Association, as well as in civic, political and social organizations.
 Born in Clinton, Indiana, he is a mechanical engineering graduate of Rose Polytechnic College.
-Mr. and Mrs. Raynes and their son and daughter live inverse backets and the Viet in a suburban area east of Chula Vista.
+Mr. and Mrs. Raynes and their son and daughter live in a suburban area east of Chula Vista.

+B. P. LESTER

 GUY M. HARRINGTON

 TREASURER, Member of the Board of Directors, joined Rohr on Oct.
 1, 1940 as an accountant.
-He advanced from accountant to controller to treas-urer and member of the Board of Direc-tors.
-Horizotton is treasurer and a di tors.
-Harrington is treasurer and a di-rector of the San Diego County Association for Retarded Children, and an ac-tive member of the tax committee of the California Manufacturers Association.
+He advanced from accountant to controller to treasurer and member of the Board of Directors.
+Harrington is treasurer and a director of the San Diego County Association for Retarded Children, and an active member of the tax committee of the California Manufacturers Association.
 For many years a competitive small boat sailor, Harrington now devotes most of his spare time to golf.

-ROHR Magazine, Summer, 1965

-23

-F. E. McCREERY

-A. F. KITCHIN

-W. I. MATHEWS

 S. W. SHEPARD

 Veterans Give Stability on 'Mahogany Row'